mryellow/ros-dqn-rat-js/README.md

 > "I'm turning around this other way regardless"

 * 10
-> "I'm able to detect and avoid dead-ends/confined spaces, but don't ask me how to get unstuck"
+> "I'm able to detect and avoid dead-ends/confined spaces, but don't ask me how to get unstuck, perhaps overfit the corners"

 # Future work